Here's who will be able to get into the US more easily -- and whose trip just got harder

 The plans both loosen and tighten existing rules, depending on the country an international traveler is arriving from and their vaccination status.

-Here's what we know so far about what the new policy will mean:
+Here's what we know so far about what the new policies will mean:

+Visitors coming from Mexico and Canada can soon enter by land and ferry

+Land and ferry ports of entry will soon be open to tourism, friends and family visits and other nonessential travel, provided the visitors are fully vaccinated.
+There will be no testing requirement, senior administration officials said.

 The door is finally opening for people in countries affected by travel bans